-We ran the simulations for 8 days, which allowed the idealized TCs to intensify to a maximum and then equilibrate to a quasi-steady-state intensity.
-We recognize that much longer integrations have been used in several equilibrium studies (e.g., Hakim, 2011; Ramsay, 2013), but TC modification of the environment in longer integrations would limit our ability to detect environmental influences.
-Shorter simulations also limit the effect of excessive large-scale drying in the subsidence region leading to storm weakening found in some longer CM1 simulations (Rousseau-Rizzi et al., 2021).
-Given our goal of examining TC responses to changes in environmental temperatures, we focus on the core steady-state (CS) period where intensity varies only slowly after the time of peak core strength (Rousseau-Rizzi et al., 2021), though we also present the peak core strength given its approximate equivalence to LMI.
-Owing to the sensitivity of simulated TC intensity to various model parameterization choices, we ran an ensemble of 21 simulations for each environmental profile, varying the turbulence, radiation, sea surface, and microphysical parameterizations (Tables 1, and A1).
+We ran the simulations for 8 d, which allowed the idealised TCs to intensify to a maximum and then equilibrate to a quasi-steady-state intensity.
+We recognise that much longer integrations have been used in several equilibrium studies (e.g. Hakim, 2011; Ramsay, 2013), but TC modification of the environment in longer integrations would limit our ability to detect environmental influences.
+Shorter simulations also limit the effect of excessive large-scale drying in the subsidence region, leading to storm weakening found in some longer CM1 simulations (Rousseau-Rizzi et al., 2021).
+Given our goal of examining TC responses to changes in environmental temperatures, we focus on the core steady-state (CS) period, where intensity varies only slowly after the time of peak core strength (Rousseau-Rizzi et al., 2021), though we also present the peak core strength given its approximate equivalence to lifetime maximum intensity (LMI).
+Owing to the sensitivity of simulated TC intensity to various model parameterisation choices, we ran an ensemble of 21 simulations for each environmental profile, varying the turbulence, radiation, sea surface, and microphysical parameterisations (Tables 1 and A1).